Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Kelce has averaged 60 receiving yards per game in his two career matchups, 16.5 fewer than his over/under for Sunday's game.
+- Kelce has averaged 60 receiving yards per game in his two career matchups against the Bengals, 16.5 fewer than his over/under for Sunday's game.

 - Kelce, in two matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.